 7.1 Official meeting definition:

-An official meeting shall be one approved by the executive board and one for which written notification of the meeting has been mailed to all members seven full calendar days prior to the time of the meeting.
+An official meeting shall be one approved by the executive board and one for which written notification of the meeting has been emailed to all members seven full calendar days prior to the time of the meeting.

 7.2 Annual Meeting:

 The official meeting held in May of each year shall be designated as the annual meeting for the purposes of election of officers and presentation of required annual reports.